 An indoor greenhouse is an awesome idea for growing plants and your own food year round.
 It can be a relaxing hobby and a great way to provide nutrition for your family.

-When you have your own garden, you know exactly how the food was grown, and whether it is natural and healthy.
+When you have your own indoor greenhouse garden, you know exactly how the food was grown, and whether it is free of insecticides and chemical fertilizers.
+You know it is natural and healthy.

 If you’re more of a flower person, indoor gardening can also add beautiful touches to your decor with growing pretty blooms like petunias and orchids.